AntonSol919/linkspace/homepage/why.md

 ## Why not [alternative]?{#alts}

-There are two similar types of systems that can't do what I want.
+There are two types of systems that can't do what I want.

 - Synchronizing chain of trust: Is slow and not useful for the vast majority of users - (and easy to emulate in a supernet).
 - Faster email: It's not that fast and it is using server-defined authenticity - plus most of the list below.